apache/nuttx/Documentation/platforms/arm/nrf52/boards/nrf52840-dongle/index.rst

 Flash & Debug
 =============

-Both flashing and debuing is possible only with an external debug proble.
+Both flashing and debuing is possible only with an external debug probe.